How To Create Customer Personas And Why They Will Boost Your Sales

 Without your customers – there is no business.
 That’s just a simple fact.
 So your customers should remain at the heart of what you do.

 They’re the ones who need or want your product or service.
 They’re the ones who interact with your company.
-Most importantly they’re the ones who buy from you – and the only people that should matter.
+They’re the ones who buy from you – and the only people that should matter.

 So, you should always invest the time getting to know them.